plateaukao/einkbro/README.md

 - Websearch (from marked text context menu)
 - screenshots of the whole website
 - build in file browser (open, share, delete files)
+- open links in other apps (for example YouTube)